Airtable PDF Export & Automation: 5 Methods (2026 Guide)

 Important: If you need professional-looking documents with custom branding, embedded images, or bulk generation capabilities, you'll need to use third-party tools covered in Methods 4 and 5.

-Method 1: Using Airtable's Built-in Print to PDF
+Method 1: Print View to PDF (Free, Basic Export)

 The fastest way to get a simple PDF from Airtable is by using your browser's built-in print function.
 This method is ideal for quick, internal-use documents where formatting is not a priority.